mnot/I-D/draft-nottingham-plan-b.md

 App-Directives: someothersearch;foo=bar
 ~~~

-Here, directives for SomeOtherSearch are limited to content retrieved by the ExampleSearch crawler, and so are unlikely to be applied by SomeOtherSearch.
+Here, directives for SomeOtherSearch are limited to content retrieved by the ExampleSearch crawler and are thus unlikely to be applied by SomeOtherSearch.

-Therefore, it is RECOMMENDED that App-Directives extensions always occur in a group with "User-Agent: *", so that they are most broadly applicable.
+Therefore, it is RECOMMENDED that App-Directives extensions always occur in a group with "User-Agent: *", for broadest applicability.

 ## Notational Conventions